CdHebert/readme-generator/Develop/TheREADME.md

 ## Description

-CryptoKnight is a CryptoCurrency watcher
+this is a project that helps watch crypto currency that you are interested in

 ## Table of Contents